andrew/ultimate-awesome/README.md

 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
 - [awesome-chaos-engineering](https://github.com/adriannovegil/awesome-chaos-engineering) - Awesome chaos engineering page.
 - [LearningDevOpsUkraine](https://github.com/allozavrr/LearningDevOpsUkraine) - LearningDevOpsUkraine.
+- [awesome-survival](https://github.com/alx-xlx/awesome-survival) - A list of awesome survival/survivors books/guides.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
+- [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
 - [awesome](https://github.com/FightingDesign/awesome) - 💡 令人惊叹的一些前端资源、工具包等汇总。（💡  Amazing summary of some front-end resources, toolkits, etc.）.
 - [awesome_flutter_extensions](https://github.com/Frezyx/awesome_flutter_extensions) - A curated list of the most popular extensions for dart / Flutter development in various IDEs including Visual Studio Code, IntelliJ IDEA, and Android Studio.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.